bloodymage/ansible-collection-autonomy/README.md

     password:              (optional)
 ```

-If the username is not defined, then it will be created based on other defined variables (given_name, surname if available, middle_name if available, and a random number.
+For domain users, if the username is not defined, then it will be created based on other defined variables (given_name, surname if available, middle_name if available, and a random number.
 If password is defined, the defined password will be used, otherwise a password will be generated (see [Passwords](#Passwords))

-##### Choices

-The following are optional choices that are not required to be defined.

-- ```smart_card_usage: no```        Options: yes\no

 #### Role variables
 Each role's variables are defined in their README.md file.